Skip to Content

 There are lots of small to intermediate-sized, lightweight campers on the market these days.
 Many of these campers are light enough to allow RVers to pull a little home-on-wheels behind smaller tow vehicles, like an SUV.
 They stack up tall with lots of amenities and are priced to allow many more people the opportunity to get out and experience the joys of RVing and camping.
 Among these fun little campers is a fairly popular rig known as the R-Pod camper.

-In today’s post, we’ll be featuring this cozy little camper as we investigate what makes the R-Pod so popular, and for whom a rig like the R-Pod might work best.
+In this post, we’ll be featuring this cozy little camper as we investigate what makes the R-Pod so popular, and for whom a rig like the R-Pod might work best.

 What Is an R-Pod Camper?